plsuwu/CAB202/README.md

 # CAB202 | Microprocessors and Digital Systems

-> could not get `avr-gcc` and related avr header library `avr-libc` (which installed to `/usr/avr` on arch thanks) to play nice with neovim lsp & completion,
+> could not get `avr-gcc` and related avr header library `avr-libc` (which installed to `/usr/avr` on arch thanks) to play nice with neovim lsp & completion.
-> nothing but hate for platformio and its terrible documentation and cli >:( .
+> also nothing but HATE for platformio and platformio documentation and cli >:( .